-If you decided that seeing a snowy owl in the wild would be a great goal for this winter, good luck!
+If you decided that seeing a snowy owl in the wild would be a great goal for 2020, and you haven’t seen one yet, good luck!
 Snowy owls have turned up in their regular haunts in the past month or so, but this winter is not proving to be an irruption season.
 Most memorably, in the winters of 2013–2014, and again in 2017–2018, snowies were spotted far from their usual wintering turf, including in Bermuda and Jacksonville, Florida.

 Is there a snowy owl in your area?
-Check out this eBird map that shows where snowy owls have been reported recently in the U.S. »
+Check out this eBird map that shows where snowy owls have been reported in November and December 2020 in the U.S. »

 So far, a few have been reported as far south as northern New Jersey, central Ohio, and northern Illinois—which is typical.
 Lots of snowies have been reported recently in New England, southern Ontario, and the northern Plains states, and that’s typical, too.
 So, you might have to travel a bit to see a snowy owl in 2020, if you want to keep that resolution.
 It seems that the snowy owl population undergoes an irruption every four years, so the winter of 2021–2022 is likely to be “snowier” than this one.